wilddeer/SlimeScroller/README.md

 `padding` - padding from the element to the edge of the container, *optional*;

 `speed` - speed in ms, *optional*.

+###`getClicksAllowed()`

+Useful when listening for clicks on some inner element.
+Returns `true` if the click was an actual proper click, or `false` in case it was a result of mousedrag.

 ###`recalcWidth()`